FarmData2/FarmData2/components/README.md

     - check that content is loaded via API calls.
       - e.g. fields vs greenhouses in LocationSelector.

+  - check styling (`*.styling.comp.cy.js`)

+    - check that the valid/invalid styling is applied as expected based on `isValid` `required`, `showValidityStyling` and any other criteria that is necessary.
+    - if component uses a sub-component (e.g. `SelectorBase`) then just check that the `showValidityStyling` prop is passed, because the sub-component will have tested the actual styling that is applied.

   - check events (`*.events.comp.cy.js`)

     - check that all events are emitted properly